igorper/trainerjimserver/README.md

     gem install passenger && passenger-install-apache2-module

 Then update the 'vim /etc/httpd/conf.d/passenger.conf' file (or another Apach HTTPD configuration file, where you store your Passenger config).

+## Updating dependencies (Gems)

+    bundle update

+## Updating the production server

+1. Open a background shell (it will remain active even after you log out or if your connection drops):

+        screen

+2. Run the update command:

+        yum --skip-broken -y update

+3. You can detach the screen by pressing:

+        Ctrl + a, d

+4. To close the screen, run:

+        screen -r

+    If there is more than one screen, you'll have to fetch a list of detached screens and kill the right one:

+        screen -ls
+        screen -r <pid.tty.host>